olgabovkun/AWS-examples-certification/sns/create-subscription/README.md

 * **Confirm Subscription**: Click the confirmation link in the email to complete the subscription process

 ## Test
-Publish a message to your SNS topic:
+Publish a message to your SNS topic.

+Replace `topic-arn` with your topic's ARN:
 ```sh
 aws sns publish \
 --topic-arn "arn:aws:sns:us-west-2:123456789012:my-topic" \